first-try-software/first-try-software.github.io/_posts/2019-08-30-hexagonal-rails.md

 Fortunately, there are architectural patterns that can resolve these issues.
 The Ports &amp; Adapters pattern (also known as hexagonal architecture) is one such pattern.
 It makes heavy use of the Single Responsibility Principle, the Open/Closed Principle, and the Dependency Inversion Principle, making it a more resilient choice than traditional Rails architecture.

-For more on hexagonal architecture and some example Rails code, check out [Making Sense of Your Rails Monolith](https://engineering.entelo.com/making-sense-of-your-rails-monolith-ea54692241c3).
+For more on hexagonal architecture and some example Rails code, read [Making Sense of Your Rails Monolith](https://engineering.entelo.com/making-sense-of-your-rails-monolith-ea54692241c3).